 Cantorion Colin Jones

-In 1991, on the request of 3 members of Rhos MVC, Colin Jones was asked to form his own choir.
+In 1991, on the request of 3 members of Rhos MVC, Colin forms his own choir.

 One of the members was David Jones, now a member of Denbigh and District Male Voice Choir.

 David Jones was chairman of Cantorion Colin Jones for ten years.
-He has kindly provided most of the detail for this article.
+He has kindly provided most of the detail for this Blog.

 Cantorion Colin Jones composed of singers whom Colin had taught and conducted previously in choirs across North Wales.